Juciano-Farias/juciano-farias/README.md

 ### Hello!
-I'm Juciano Farias
+I'm Juciano Farias,

+#### Brazilian 22 years old.
+I began to study programming at the end of my first bachelor degree in 2021.
+Here you can see some of my personal projects and some copies.
+I hope you find something cool!

+##

-- 🔭 I’m currently not working.
+- 🔭 I’m currently searching for a job.
+- 📚 I’m currently living in Portugal.
-- 🌱 I’m currently learning Javascript for front-end, and back-end with node.js.
+- 🌱 I’m currently learning Javascript and aiming for node.js.
 - 😄 Pronouns: he/him.
-- 🎮 Fun fact: I really like to play fps games, but i'm actually terrible!!
+- 👒 Fun fact: I'm a big fan of One Piece!

  <div style="display: inline-block">
   <a href="https://github.com/juciano-farias">